Deep Feature Deformation Weights

+$\Omega_i^+$ is the set of handles on the same side of $P$ as vertex $i$, and vice-versa for $\Omega_i^-$.
+Handles in $\Omega_i^-$ have their deformations reflected across $P$ before being applied to $V_i$.

+Since similarity is computed based on visual features, the detected symmetries are not \emph{geometric}, but rather \emph{visual}.
+The closest related concept is intrinsic symmetry \cite{ovsjanikov_global_2008}, in which identical geometric parts in different poses are identified as symmetric.
+Our notion of visual symmetry takes this one step further, where the parts need not be intrinsically identical, but simply visually.

-where $\Omega_i^+$ is the set of all handles which are on the same side of $P$ as vertex $i$, and vice-versa for $\Omega_i^-$.
-Handles in $\Omega_i^-$ have their deformations reflected across $P$ before being applied to $V_i$. \cref{fig:symmetry} shows an example of symmetry detection on a shape which has semantic symmetry but not necessarily geometric.
-Observe that our neural field representation uniquely allows for evaluation of features that are not on the shape surface.
-Identifying a vertical symmetry plane allows us to generate symmetry-preserving deformations, such as switching the leg poses, broadening the shoulders, and even crossing the legs, by manipulating just one side of the shape.
+\cref{fig:symmetry} shows an example of a shape which has visual but not extrinsic symmetry.
+Our neural field representation allows for evaluation of features that are not on the shape surface.
+In this example, we identify a vertical symmetry plane that enables symmetric deformations, such as switching the leg poses, broadening the shoulders, and even crossing the legs, by manipulating just one side of the shape.

 For all results shown, we evaluate symmetry planes spanning the primary axes and specify when the results apply detected symmetries.
 We set $\epsilon = 0.1$ for all results.